universal-meaning-map/mind-map/README.md

 ## Mind map
 We like the idea of "mind map", a tool that allows organizing information in the way that your brain works and not in a simplified way restricted by a user interface or a data structure.

-[The Wikipedia entry](https://en.wikipedia.org/wiki/Mind_map) says that mindmaps are hierarchical and around a single concept.
+[The Wikipedia entry](https://en.wikipedia.org/wiki/Mind_map) says that mind maps are hierarchical and around a single concept.
 We're not making a reference to this exact concept, although it shares a lot of points in common.

 ## Original specs

--  Create a tool that would allow representing what you could do in an analogue mindmap but in a digital format.
+-  Create a tool that would allow representing what you could do in an analogue mind map but in a digital format.
 -  The main goal is to design and justify the correct data structure.
     - It needs to work on a global domain.
-This means that two different mindmaps pointing to the same concept should converge if put together
+This means that two different mind maps pointing to the same concept should converge if put together
     -  It extends [IPLD](https://ipld.io/)
     -  As simple as possible
     -  As generic as possible (can cover as many use-cases as possible)